djmattyg007/t/README.markdown

 Problems, Contributions, Etc
 ----------------------------

-`t` was hacked together in a couple of nights to fit my needs.
+`t` was hacked together in a couple of nights by sjl fit their needs.
 If you use it and find a bug, please let me know.

 If you want to request a feature feel free, but remember that `t` is meant to be simple.
 If you need anything beyond the basics you might want to look at